courthub74/viking_arena_time_card/README.md

 ### Next thing

+\*Change every LocalStorage request to Mongo DB fetch

+\*Start Mongo DB Migrations

-\*Change the sidebar link from 'Messaging' to 'Schedule Requests'
+\*~Change the sidebar link from 'Messaging' to 'Schedule Requests'~

-\*Weekly Cal page and scheduler modals will read from 'schedules'
+\*~Weekly Cal page and scheduler modals will read from 'schedules'~

 \*~Make the page body freeze and whiteout when modal clicked~